plone/volto/packages/components/README.md

 The purpose of this package is to provide an agnostic set of baseline components to build sites upon.

-## Design decissions and assumptions
+## Design decisions and assumptions

-The package will provide a set of simple, ready to use components:
+The package provides a set of simple, ready to use components with the following features:

 - Agnostic (not tied to any known design system)
 - Composable (they are ready to be the building blocks of other complex components)
+- Theme-able (they can be themed, using the provided basic theme as baseline and custom CSS properties)
 - Data-driven-less (they are dumb, presentational components)
 - i18n-less (they do not provide i18n machinery or attached to any i18n framework/library)
 - Built on a renowned headless CMS components library: React Aria Components (RAC) (https://react-spectrum.adobe.com/react-aria/components.html)

-Since we are using RAC as base, the styling of this package components are done via the RAC styling options (https://react-spectrum.adobe.com/react-aria/styling.html)
+Since we are using RAC as base, the styling of this package components are done via the RAC styling options (https://react-spectrum.adobe.com/react-aria/styling.html).
+See below for more information about RAC.
 This package provides a simple and basic set of CSS rules to start build upon.
 Alternatively, you can bring your own styles, removing the basic styling or complement it, building on the top of it.
-You can even use RAC to use other CSS utility libraries like Tailwind.
+You can even use RAC to use other CSS utility libraries like TailwindCSS.

-## Styling components
+## Styling

 This package provide a basic set of CSS rules, we called them BasiQ (the Q for Quanta).
 You should add them to your project build in order to make the components to be styled properly.
+However, you could bring your own also, but the CSS you provide should replace what BasiQ does and style the bare components from scratch.
-You can use all the CSS bundled in a single file, or using the specific file for the component you are using.
+You can use the CSS bundled for all components in a single file, or using the specific file(s) for the component(s) you are using.
-They are distributed along with the components as a library.
+They are distributed along with the components code in the `dist` folder of the library.

 ```js
 import '@plone/components/basiq.css';